 Unless someone looks really, really good for their age, there's also no one 55 or above representing senior citizens.
 Does this mean it's high time that the AARP get involved to ensure adequate representation in tech for their community?

 Let's not discount looks either.
 Of those who have been assigned to speak on the conference panels, are all of them good looking?
 We need to ensure people don't think that's the only reason they're on the panel.
 Are we sure we've included a few people that are less attractive?
-Should we require headshots to be submitted prior to speaker approval?
+Should we require headshots to be submitted before speaker approval?

 Do we have anyone who is obese on the panels?
 We need to ensure that the overweight population is represented – after all, almost 36% of people in the United States are obese.
 Surely that same percentage is represented in speaker pitches.